The Infant Nutrition Industry (INI) Code of Practice

 Will working with a breast pump company affect our Baby Friendly status?

-Working with Unicef UK receives many queries from concerned health professionals about whether or not it is acceptable to work with companies that sell breast pumps.
+Unicef UK receives many queries from concerned health professionals about whether or not it is acceptable to work with companies that sell breast pumps.
 The reason for this concern is that many of these companies also sell feeding bottles and teats, thereby bringing them within the scope of the International Code of Marketing of Breastmilk Substitutes (the Code).
 This statement is designed to guide organisations and individual health professionals in their relations with breast pump companies.

 The statement, published in January 2015, provides full information on whether working with a breastpump company will affect a service’s Baby Friendly status.